This is the multi-page printable view of this section. Click here to print.

 Features:

-• Precisely control accessible applications
+• Precise control over accessible applications

 • Prevent installation of inappropriate software